ubsicap/usfm/usfm3.0.2/_sources/about/index.rst.txt

 |ico_See| See also: User extension :ref:`\\z namespace <syntax_znamespace>`.

 .. _about_usfm_sty:
-.. index:: pair: stylesheet; ParaTExt
+.. index:: pair: stylesheet; Paratext

-ParaTExt Stylesheet
+Paratext Stylesheet
 -------------------
-The most recent USFM stylesheet file for use with the ParaTExt translation editor are always available from http://markups.paratext.org/usfm, or directly from the USFM Github repository at https://github.com/ubsicap/usfm/tree/master/sty.
+The most recent USFM stylesheet file for use with the Paratext translation editor are always available from http://markups.paratext.org/usfm, or directly from the USFM Github repository at https://github.com/ubsicap/usfm/tree/master/sty.